cloudify-examples/simple-kubernetes-blueprint/README.md

   * Network access and download ability.
   * Must be accessible via SSH
   * A `agent_key_private` secret containing the private key for the user Cloudify will authenticate with.
+Make sure that this private key value matches a public key in the authorized keys of each of the VMs.

 The two kubernetes nodes accessible in `k8s_node_host_ip` and `public_master_ip` must have been setup with the script in `scripts/pre-install.sh`.
 Make sure to override `usermod -aG docker ec2-user` in that file.